ellmau snow report

 The snowmaking facilities in Ellmau and the rest of the SkiWelt area are also second to none.
 Like most of the Austrian resorts, there has been heavy investment in artificial snow and the days of thousands of skiers being bused out to glaciers are thankfully a fading memory.

-There are two options skiers heading up into the mountains.
-The Hartkaiser mountain railway is sometimes crowded during busy periods or at peak times of day (ski school) but the spectacular train journey eats up the crowds and spits them out a few minutes later just outside the modern Hartkaiser Panorama restaurant building.
+There are two options for skiers heading up into the mountains.
+The 10-seater Hartkaiser gondola replaces the old mountain railway and eats up the crowds to spit them out a few minutes later just outside the modern Hartkaiser Panorama restaurant building.

 From the top of the lifts here there are long blue and red trails winding back down to the base of the railway, which are pleasant to do in the morning without the crowds that tend to be on them at the end of the day.